By State

 Members and Duties

 If the entity is a multi-member LLC, the members and duties section will include the full names of each member and their personal addresses.
-While optional, each member’s duties can be established to ensure everyone clearly understands their roles within the company.
+Each member’s duties can also be established to ensure everyone clearly understands their roles within the company.

 Capital Contributions and Ownership

-The amount given by a member to fund the company during the start-up stage should be detailed in the agreement.
+The amount given by a member to fund the company should be detailed in the agreement.
 Each member’s ownership percentage should be stated near the beginning of the document.
 The sum of all percentages must equal 100%.

 Voting Rights